Equilibrium states for the classical Lorenz attractor and sectional-hyperbolic attractors in higher dimensions: Preliminary I: Singular flows

 \subsection{Sectional-hyperbolic attractors}

 In this section we collect some preliminary results on sectional-hyperbolic attractors.
-Of particular interests are the almost expansivity and the existence of a hyperbolic periodic orbit.
-But before that, let us provide some characterization on singularities contained in such sets.
+Of particular interest are the almost expansivity and the existence of a hyperbolic periodic orbit.
+But before that, let us provide some characterization of singularities contained in such sets.
 Many of these results can be found (albeit in slightly different forms) in classical literature such as~\cite{MPP},~\cite{LGW},~\cite{GY},~\cite{GSW},~\cite{CY} and~\cite{CDYZ}.

-Let $X$ be a $C^1$ vector field and $\Lambda$ a sectional-hyperbolic attractor of $X$ with splitting $E^s\oplus F^{cu}$.
+Let $X$ be a $C^1$ vector field and $\Lambda$ a sectional-hyperbolic attractor of $X$ with splitting $E^{ss}\oplus F^{cu}$.
 In particular, $\Lambda$ is transitive, and is the maximal invariant set of $X$ in a small neighborhood $U\supset \Lambda.$

 We start with a basic observation regarding the flow direction at regular points, see~\cite{MPP} and~\cite{LGW}. \begin{lemma} Let $\Lambda$ be a sectional-hyperbolic attractor.
 Then for every $x\in\Reg(X)\cap\Lambda$ one has $X(x)\in F^{cu}(x)$.
-Consequently, there exists a dominated splitting $E_N^s\oplus F^{cu}_N$ under the scaled linear Poincar\'e flow. { Furthermore, vectors in $E^s_N$ are exponentially contracted by the scaled linear Poincar\'e flow at a rate that is independent of $x\in\Reg(X)$}. \end{lemma} \begin{proof} By~\cite[Lemma 2.6]{PYY} we have $X|\Lambda\subset E^s$ or $X|\Lambda\subset F^{cu}$.
-The first case is not possible since vectors in $E^s$ are exponentially contracted by the tangent flow.
+Consequently, there exists a dominated splitting $E_N^s\oplus F^{cu}_N$ under the scaled linear Poincar\'e flow.
+Furthermore, vectors in $E^s_N$ are exponentially contracted by the scaled linear Poincar\'e flow at a rate that is independent of $x\in\Reg(X)$. \end{lemma} \begin{proof} By~\cite[Lemma 2.6]{PYY} we have $X|_\Lambda\subset E^{ss}$ or $X|_\Lambda\subset F^{cu}$.
+The first case is not possible since vectors in $E^{ss}$ are exponentially expanded (and therefore become unbounded) by the tangent flow $Df_{-t}$.
 The existence of the dominated splitting follows from Lemma~\ref{l.splitting}.